Zakouma National Park: Elephants

-The park's elephant population experienced significant declines during the 2000s, though reported size estimates have varied.
-According to National Geographic and Tech Times, Zakouma had more than 4,000 elephants in 2002, but fewer than 900 in 2005, and approximately 400–450 by 2010.
-China Daily said there were 3,885 and 3,020 elephants in the park in 2005 and 2006, respectively; similarly, Hindustan Times reported a population estimate of 3,500 in early 2006.
-The Independent reported a similar figure for 2010, following a major decline from 4,000 elephants in 2006.
-CNN, The New York Times, and The Times have said there were an estimated 4,300–4,350 elephants in Zakouma in 2002, and approximately 450 elephants in the park between late 2012 and April 2015.
-Zakouma's elephants were surveyed in 2014 as part of the Great Elephant Census.
+The park's elephant population experienced significant declines during the 2000s, although reported size estimates have varied from more than 4,000 elephants in 2002, to fewer than 900 in 2005, and approximately 400–450 by 2010.
+There were an estimated 4,300–4,350 elephants in Zakouma in 2002.
+There were 3,885 and 3,020 elephants in the park in 2005 and 2006, respectively.
+There were approximately 450 elephants in the park between late 2012 and April 2015.
 Following the nonprofit conservation organization African Parks' assumption of management in 2010, and its extensive law enforcement and community engagement efforts, poaching dramatically declined and the herd has since stabilized, and has started to breed again.
-The park now has more than 500 elephants, as of February 2017, possibly the largest single herd in Africa.
+The park had 636 elephants as of 2021.

 More than 100 elephants were killed in 2006.
-Seven elephants were reportedly killed in 2007, marking a decrease compared to previous years because of improved efforts to protect Zakouma and its wildlife.
+Seven elephants were reportedly killed in 2007, marking a massive decrease compared to previous years due to improved efforts to protect Zakouma National Park's wildlife.
 Sixty elephants were reportedly killed by Sudanese poachers in early 2010, prior to African Parks' involvement.
-In 2015, CNN said there were no elephants poached in the park since late 2011, and no ivory removed from Zakouma in the last five years.
-There were zero to very few known elephant births between 2010 and 2013 because of environmental stresses, but approximately 50 calf births in 2014 and 2015, and an additional 70 in 2016.
-According to The Independent, there were 23 calves born in 2013, plus another 20 in 2015.
-Similarly, CNN reported in April 2015 that more than 40 calves were born since late 2013.
-There were reportedly no elephant poaching incidents between 2016 and February 2017.
+In 2015, CNN reported that there were no elephants poached in the park since late 2011, and no ivory removed from Zakouma in the previous five years.
+There were very few, if any, known elephant births between 2010 and 2012 due to environmental stresses, but 23 calves were born in 2013, approximately 50 calves were born in 2014-15, and 70 were born in 2016.
+There were reportedly no elephant poaching incidents since 2016.

 Black rhinoceros

 The park's last black rhinoceros were seen in 1972.
 During 2015–2016, African Parks initiated plans to reintroduce black rhinos to the park.
 Following the signature of a memorandum of understanding between the governments of Chad and South Africa in 2017, six black rhinos were provided by the latter nation's Department of Environmental Affairs to Zakouma under a custodianship agreement.
+Two of the rhinos died in October.
+Another two were found dead in the following month, leaving only two rhinos, both of them females; the two remaining individuals are being closely monitored.
+On 6 December 2023, five more black rhinos arrived in Zakouma National Park, five years after the four black rhinos died.
+Originally, six black rhinos were set to be moved, but one of the bulls had a history of depression, and as such, was eventually excluded.

 Tourism

 In 2016, more than 5,000 locals stayed at the park's camps.
 Tinga Lodge, constructed by the government, opened in 1968 and houses up to 48 people.
-Camp Nomade, a mobile safari camp, opened in 2016.
+Camp Nomade, a mobile safari camp, had its first guest on 13 January 2015.